-Allyl Methyl Sulfide: When garlic or onion is chopped or crushed, the compound allyl methyl sulfide is released.
-When ingested, this compound is absorbed into the bloodstream, exhaled by the lungs and is even emanated through pores on the skin.
+- Allyl Methyl Sulfide: When garlic or onion is chopped or crushed, the compound allyl methyl sulfide is released.
+When ingested, this compound is absorbed into the bloodstream, exhaled by the lungs, and even emanated through pores on the skin.
 It can, thus, cause your sweat and breath to smell for hours afterward.2

-Cysteine Sulfoxide: Both these Allium members contain the sulphuric compound cysteine sulfoxide that immediately gives rise to the sulphuric odor on the breath.
+- Cysteine Sulfoxide: Both these allium members contain the sulfuric compound cysteine sulfoxide that immediately gives rise to the sulfuric odor on the breath.

 1. Cooking Method

 For Garlic: The way we cook garlic affects the impact it has on our breath.
 Slice off the end of the garlic bulb and peel it.
 Cut it vertically in half.
 Then simply take out the little stem in the middle from both sides of the bulb.

 For Onions: You can slice onions and soak them in water for some time.
 You can also soak them in lime juice or vinegar solution.